Hierarchical Models for Independence Structures of Networks: Introduction

-The main goal of this paper is to exploit this duality between networks and dependency graphs.
-We basically use the model associated with a given dependency graph, and combine it with known network models that assume dyadic independence by further parametrizing the graphical model using the parameters in the network model.
-This allows us to derive new network models that preserve the independence structure of the given dependency graph and has similar properties to those of the original network model.
-For this purpose, we work with undirected graphical models, which imply that our proposed network models are of linear exponential family form.
-In this paper, we demonstrate our approach for three well-known classes of network models: The Erd\"{o}s-R\'{e}nyi models, defined by \citet{erd59} and studied vastly in the literature of networks and random graph theory, the $\beta$-models, defined by \citet{bli10,cha11} and recently studied by \citet{rin13} for undirected networks, and the $p_1$ models defined by \citet{hol81} for directed networks.
+The main goal of this paper is to leverage the duality between networks and dependency graphs in order to propose new, tractable and interpretable network models that allow for specific independence structures.
+We accomplish this by generalizing existing and well-known network models that rely on the dyadic independence assumption to hierarchical log-linear models that additional conform to a given set of conditional independencies among the dyads.
+Towards that end, we work with undirected graphical models, which imply that our proposed network models are of linear exponential family form and, therefore, are instances of the class of \emph{exponential random graph models} (ERGMs); see \citet{hol81} \citep[but see also its discussion,][]{fie81} and \citet{fra86}, and, for recent developments, \citet{hun06,rob07}.
+As baseline models, we consider both the Erd\"{o}s-R\'{e}nyi models, defined by \citet{erd59} and studied vastly in the literature of networks and random graph theory and the $\beta$-models, defined by \citet{bli10,cha11} and studied by \citet{rin13}.
+We call the resulting models the hierarchical Erd\"{o}s-R\'{e}nyi and hierarhical $\beta$ model respectively.
+Our approach could also accommodate, in the same manner, for the class of $p_1$ models, introduced by \citet{hol81} for directed networks.

-We also provide a method based on the gradient decent algorithm to estimate the maximum of the likelihood function for hierarchical Erd\"{o}s-R\'{e}nyi models.
+We also provide a method based on the gradient descent algorithm to estimate the maximum of the likelihood function for hierarchical Erd\"{o}s-R\'{e}nyi models.
 In principle, this method can be generalized to other families of hierarchical models, but the computational difficulties should be examined in more detail.
-We also provide simulation studies to apply the proposed method for the ML estimation, and to compare hierarchical Erd\"{o}s-R\'{e}nyi with Erd\"{o}s-R\'{e}nyi.
+We also provide simulation studies to apply the proposed method for the maximum likelihood estimation, and to compare hierarchical Erd\"{o}s-R\'{e}nyi with Erd\"{o}s-R\'{e}nyi.

-At the end, we extensively discuss the properties of the proposed family of models, and possible directions for future work on these models.
-In particular, we provide ideas for developing an analogous theory for network models based on bidirected (i.e., marginal) graphical models instead of the undirected ones.

-\paragraph{Structure of the paper.} In the remainder of this section, we formally define networks and dependency graphs, introduce the independence structures for undirected dependency graphs, and illustrate the duality between networks and dependency graphs.
+In the next section, we formally define networks and dependency graphs, introduce the independence structures for undirected dependency graphs, and illustrate the duality between networks and dependency graphs.